Johnson & Johnson and Asbestos

 Did Johnson & Johnson Know About Asbestos in its Products?

-Johnson & Johnson asbestos-contaminated talc has been proven, but it wasn’t always clear that the company knew about the risks.
+Although Johnson & Johnson’s asbestos-contaminated talc has been proven, it wasn’t always clear that the company knew about the risks.

 The Link Between Ovarian Cancer and Talcum Powder